vidnyte/catinder/README.md

 This single-page-application showcases a fluid and responsive user interface for viewing different cat breeds.
 You can also save your favorite ones for later viewing!

+An Easter Egg! - Try clicking on the Red Lounging Cat to change the language!
+Meow!

 Developed with the help of the following libraries and apis:

 - The Cat API